Price Tower: Contemporary

 When plans for the Price Tower were announced in 1953, Architectural Forum magazine published a ten-page article about the planned building, saying that "Never has so tall an office building been built in so small a city."
 A writer for the Kansas City Times likened the Price Tower to a blade in shape, and Americas magazine wrote that Wright's ideas about skyscrapers were exemplified in the Price Tower.
 The Bartlesville Record predicted that the Price Tower would help bring good publicity to Oklahoma.

-When the tower was completed, it was one of the most widely discussed buildings in the U.S., and was depicted inNewsweek and Fortune.
+When the tower was completed, it was one of the most widely discussed buildings in the U.S., and was depicted in Newsweek and Fortune.
 The Christian Science Monitor said it was "one of the world's most modern buildings".
 Thomas W. Ennis of The New York Times called it a seeming "reversal of the natural order of things", and the Enid Daily Eagle named it "perhaps the most notable achievement in art in Oklahoma" during 1955.
 The Nowata, Oklahoma, Daily Star described the tower as "slim and graceful", and the Tulsa Tribune wrote it enhanced Bartlesville's downtown.
 The author Allan Temko said that, even though the Price Tower used generic mass-produced materials, it was a good example of Wright's organic architecture.
 Conversely, some critics likened the Price Tower to a hood ornament and a spaceship, and even derided it as "Price's folly".
 The British architectural writer Ian Nairn observed that the building was set back from the city's street grid and, thus, did not readily attract the attention of passersby.

 The Bartlesville Morning Examiner wrote in 1957 that many publications had ranked the Price Tower among Wright's best works or among the best new buildings.
 Depictions of the tower were displayed at Expo 58 in Brussels, and the American Institute of Architects (AIA) also hosted an exhibit in Washington, D.C., with photos of the tower.
 The United States Information Agency displayed pictures of the Price Tower overseas as part of campaigns promoting Oklahoma.
 When Wright died in 1959, Walter H. Stern of The New York Times wrote that "to attribute a single architectural style to Mr. Wright would be a misjudgment of his art", citing the contrasts between the Price Tower and Wright's Taliesin studio.